-Freeways are the backbone of the County's network of truck routes.
+Controlled-access freeways are the backbone of the County's network of truck routes.
 This freeway network is complemented by a network of truck routes along surface roadways to facilitate the remaining connections and terminal access between the freeway network and truck generators and destinations within the county.
+US 101 is only one continuous freeway in the county.
+State routes 1, 23, 33, 118, and 126 each have controlled-access freeway and full-access arterial sections.
+Their route signage does not distinguish between the controlled access and full-access portions.

-State and local designations of truck routes are used to define the types of vehicles allowed to use certain roadways.
-The designations can be intended to define important roadways for commerce, indicate the best routing to avoid sensitive places such as residential areas and to limit the use of oversized, overweight, or high vehicles to roadways designed and maintained to accommodate those vehicles.
+State and local designations of truck routes (see Figure 10) are used to define the types of vehicles allowed to use certain roadways.
+The designations can be intended to define important roadways for commerce, indicate the best routing to avoid sensitive places such as residential areas and to limit the use of oversized, overweight, or tall vehicles to roadways designed and maintained to accommodate those vehicles.
 While truck routes and prohibitions generally provide statutory authority to cite and fine vehicles that deviate from defined routes, large vehicles can use any roadway to access a terminal location or make a delivery.